pericdario/remote-nunchuk-keyboard/README.md

 ![Nunchuk](./images/nunchuk.jpg)

-2)A web client application that gets the read data from the joystick and sends it to the server.
+2)A web client application that gets the data from 1) and sends it to the server

 Server Side: